IBM-Cloud/terraform-provider-ibm/website/docs/r/app_config_property.html.markdown

     - `rules` - (Required, []interface{}) Rules array.
     - `value` - (Required, TypeMap) Value to be used for evaluation for this rule.
 The value can be Boolean, String or a Numeric value as per the `type` attribute.
     - `order` - (Required, int) Order of the rule, used during evaluation.
 The evaluation is performed in the order defined and the value associated with the first matching rule is used for evaluation.
+    **Index 1 based numbering is used for order**.
 - `collections` - (Optional, List) List of collection id representing the collections that are associated with the specified property.
     - `collection_id` - (Required, string) Collection id.
+    - `deleted` - (Optional, Boolean) Delete resource association with collection.
+  Note:- Only to be used during update operation

 ## Attribute Reference